msivant/terraform-provider-newrelic/website/docs/guides/cloud_integrations_guide.html.markdown

 | `Service Gateway`        | `Virtual Cloud Network`    | `VCN IP`                 |
 | `VM Resource Utilization`|

-Check out our [introduction to OCI integrations](https://docs.newrelic.com/docs/infrastructure/oracle-cloud-infrastructure-integrations/get-started/introduction-oracle-cloud-infrastructure-integrations/) and the requirements documentation before continuing with the steps below.
+Check out our [introduction to OCI integration](https://docs.newrelic.com/docs/infrastructure/oracle-cloud-infrastructure-integrations/get-started/introduction-oracle-cloud-infrastructure-integrations/) and the requirements documentation before continuing with the steps below.

 The GitHub repository of the Terraform Provider also has an OCI Cloud Integrations 'module', that can be used to simplify setting up an OCI Integration.
-This module sets up the complete infrastructure including IAM policies, service connector hub, functions, and both streaming metrics and metadata/tags integrations.
+This module sets up the complete infrastructure including IAM policies, service connector hub, functions for ingesting metrics and metadata/tags.
 To use this module, add the following to your Terraform code, and set the variables to your desired values.

 -> **NOTE:** This module assumes you've already set up the New Relic and OCI provider with the correct credentials.
 If you haven't done so, you can find the instructions here: [New Relic instructions](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/guides/getting_started), [OCI instructions](https://registry.terraform.io/providers/oracle/oci/latest/docs).